Call Now Request FREE consultation - 1866-758-4529

 If you live in Texas, you need to be extremely vigilant while driving because, as the statistics above reveal, conditions in the state are particularly hazardous.
 Truck accident injuries happen often.
 When a truck ends up causing an accident, fatalities are only part of the outcome.
 Many persons also suffer severe injuries in truck crashes, and often, they are the occupants of the other vehicles involved.
 Below are some of the common injuries that victims of truck accidents experience.

-• Back and Neck Injuries – A passenger vehicle is no match for a semi-truck since the average truck weighs about 40 tons, and a car weighs less than two tons.
-When an accident occurs between these two types of vehicles, the force that impacts a car can have a tremendous effect on the occupants.
+– A passenger vehicle is no match for a semi-truck since the average truck weighs about 40 tons, and a car weighs less than two tons.
+When an accident occurs between these two types of vehicles, the force that impacts a car can tremendously affect the occupants.
 A crash can cause whiplash, severe pain, and even paralysis.

-• Spinal Cord Injuries – When a car is struck by a large truck, one of the most severe injuries that the driver can sustain and passengers are spinal cord injuries.
+– When a car is struck by a large truck, one of the most severe injuries that the driver can experience is spinal cord injuries.
 Often, the victims will be in extreme pain, need surgery, or may suffer permanent damage such as paralysis.
 Those who escape permanent injury may still require extensive physical therapy to return to normal functioning.

-• Head and Brain Injuries – Two other types of serious injuries that persons involved in truck accidents often experience are head and brain trauma.
+– Two other types of serious injuries that persons involved in truck accidents often experience are head and brain trauma.
 These injuries can be dramatically life-changing, resulting in permanent disability, including blindness, disfigurement, and hearing loss.

-• Rib Injuries – Broken bones are also another frequent outcome of truck accidents.
+– Broken bones are also another frequent outcome of truck accidents.
 Broken ribs can be especially dangerous as they can puncture the lungs or other vital organs.

 How a Trucking Accident Attorney Can Help!